 What Are Their Needs?

 The New Testament has been translated into the Eastern Magar language.
-However, the government of Nepal fiercely opposes any form of evangelism.
-Penalties against Christians sharing their faith have been harsh.
-Many believers have spent long periods of time in prison.
-Perhaps this explains why there are only a few known Eastern Magar believers.
+There are only a few known Eastern Magar believers.

-* Ask God to give the few Eastern Magar believers opportunities to share the Gospel with their own people.
+Ask God to give the few Magar believers opportunities to share the gospel with their own people.

-* Ask the Lord to raise up strong local churches among the Eastern Magar.
+Ask the Lord to raise up strong local churches among the Magar people in India.